anjshenoy/ar_truncator/README.md

 # ArTruncator

-Now you can do <table_name>.truncate.
+Now you can do tablename.truncate.
 This was not incorporated into AR as a patch because SQLite does not support truncate statements.
 See this pull request for more detail: